OnderCataltepe/loan-repayment-calculator/README.md

 Built with React.js(Context API and hooks).
 It was prepared for the react practicum realized by Fimple and Patika.

-<sub>App was designed according to bank user instead of customer, which is why the term "profit rate" choosen for "interest rate".</sub>
+    Note: <sub>App was designed according to bank user instead of customer, which is why the term "profit rate" choosen for "interest rate".</sub>

 ## Images